Malonk/world_happiness/README.md

 ## Project Description

-As part of the Data Analysis Boot camp, we are requested to work as a team to access data using: APIs, Web Scraping or direct download methods (CSV files).
+As part of the Data Analysis Bootcamp, we are requested to work as a team to access data using: APIs, Web Scraping or direct download methods (CSV files).
 We have selected to access the data of the World Happiness Report via direct download (https://www.kaggle.com/unsdsn/world-happiness) and to access historical weather data from https://dev.meteostat.net/ via the API.
 As of obstacles encountered, a direct CSV download from https://www.ncdc.noaa.gov/cdo-web/datasets was later used.
 Then we have organized and "cleaned" this data according to our needs to try to understand if there's a correlation between the happiness ranking and weather conditions of selected countries.
 The project focuses more on the process of error facing and problem solving rather than arriving at conclusions.

 ## Questions & Hypotheses